supabase-community/copycat/README.md

 // => 'Zakary.Block356@gmail.com'
 ```

-Copycat work statelessly: for the same input, the same value will be returned regardless of the environment, process, call ordering, or any other external factors.
+Copycat works statelessly: for the same input, the same value will be returned regardless of the environment, process, call ordering, or any other external factors.

-Under the hood, copycat hashes the input values (in part relying on [md5](https://en.wikipedia.org/wiki/MD5)), with the intention of making it computationally infeasible for the input values to be inferred from the output values.
+Under the hood, Copycat hashes the input values (in part relying on [md5](https://en.wikipedia.org/wiki/MD5)), with the intention of making it computationally infeasible for the input values to be inferred from the output values.

 ### Alternative approaches